 Our Fingertracking targets use small and robust active markers, allowing a compact design with higher wearing comfort than the gloves you typically find in VR setups.

-Robust active targets
+Robust active targets for tools

 An active target will be designed individually for each customer and tool, in order to make it perfectly fit to the geometry of the tool.
 The power supply can be directly sourced from the screwdriver.
 The target design ensures that it can be tracked in nearly every position.